pelias-deprecated/vagrant/README.md

 #### osm
 * osm extracts you may want to load can be found on the [Mapzen Metro Extracts](https://mapzen.com/metro-extracts) page.
-* multiple extracts can be loaded by updating the extracts hash followed by `vagrant provision` (or `vagrant up` if you haven't yet started the instance):
+* multiple extracts can be loaded by updating the extracts hash:
 ```
   'osm' => {
     'index_data' => true,